jakechrislange/jakechrislange/README.md

 - 👋 Hi, I’m @jakechrislange
-- 👀 I’m interested in finance, chess, and AI/ML
+- 👀 I’m interested in Finance, Environmentalism, and Technology.
 - 🌱 I’m currently further developing my skills in Java, as well as learning the basics of C++ and JavaScript.
 -    I’m looking to collaborate on projects, especially any related to financial derivatives, game design, and implentation of key data structures & algorithms.